 Click here to view and print the current Payroll Schedule on the Payroll website.

 It is the employer's and the student's responsibility to ensure students do not exceed the number of hours they are allowed to work.
 Do not schedule (or allow) students to work beyond these limits.

 Employers must ensure that Work-Study students do not exceed their per term award amount.
-Once the student earns their full term award, they can continue working if a Regular Student Employment Personnel Action Form (SPAF) is submitted PRIOR to scheduling additional hours.
-Forms can be downloaded here.
+Once the student earns their full term award, they can continue working if a regular student job was submitted on an unload spreadsheet PRIOR to scheduling additional hours.

 Per federal law, employers must pay students for all hours worked - no exceptions.

 The totals listed below include all on-campus jobs combined.
 See the easy Hours Tutorial!
 Just answer a series of yes or no questions and find out how many hours per week your student can work.
 See the Washington Code for more information.